This article will give you the best usage tips for Commusoft on iOS devices. Your device must also meet our minimum

 Do not uninstall the app unless advised by support

-If the app is uninstalled when you have an issue we can not fully investigate the issue and you will lose any data which have not reach the server, so please contact support first.
+If the app is uninstalled when you have an issue we can not fully investigate the issue and you will lose any data which has not reach the server, so please contact support first.

 Do not keep the app on devices that are no longer in use

 It's good practice to remove apps from devices you have used in the past but no longer need.